arjuns007/CryptOS/README.md

 # CryptOS
 We all know that CryptoCurrency is the next big thing, but do we have the right direction in this domain?
-To solve this real-word problem and to guide people with the right knowledge, we have developed CyptOS which is your THE go-to website for all Cryptocurrency related information!
+To solve this real-world problem and to guide people with the right knowledge, we have developed CyptOS which is your THE go-to website for all Cryptocurrency related information!

 # Main features of CryptOS:
-* On the hompeage, there are various different information about CryptoCurrencies which is real time so that you get the latest insights in a very minimal time and at a faster pace.
-On the top of every page there is a slider which indicates that whether that Crypto has a price increase/decrease in the past 24hr along with it's latest updated price.
+* On the homepage, there are various different information about CryptoCurrencies which is real-time so that you get the latest insights in a very minimal time and at a faster pace.
+On the top of every page, there is a slider that indicates whether that Crypto has had a price increase/decrease in the past 24hr along with its latest updated price.

-* CryptoCurrency Bot acts like a personal assistant and user can ask various related questions related to crypto.
+* CryptoCurrency Bot acts like a personal assistant and users can ask various related questions related to crypto.

-* CryptoCurrency Calculator converts the price of a particular crypto to any currency (USD,INR etc.).
+* CryptoCurrency Calculator converts the price of particular crypto to any currency (USD, INR etc.).

-* CryptoCurrency Price Prediction model forecasts the price of the cryptocurrency upto 1 month based on the past performance of that crypto and helps the user in taking an informed decision whether to invest in that particular crypto or not.
+* Cryptocurrency Price Prediction model forecasts the price of the cryptocurrency up to 1 month based on the past performance of that crypto and helps the user in making an informed decision whether to invest in that particular crypto or not.

 * CryptoCurrency Blogs are there for providing related information through various blogs.

 * CryptoCurrency Guide is there for someone who is absolutely new in Crypto and is looking for some guide and knowledge.

+* **CryptOS USP, which makes it different and unique from other similar platforms like CoinDCX, WazirX, CoinSwitch Kuber etc. is the feature of CryptoCurrency Price Prediction Forecast.
+CryptOS uses Machine Learning Algorithms on the backend and upon the historical performance of a crypto, forecasts its price with an excellent accuracy**